- Only people of the same gender wash the body.

 - Place the awrah cloth before moving and keep it in place throughout the transfer.

-- The area from the navel to the knees must remain covered at all times.
+- The area from the navel to the knees must remain covered at all times — this applies to both males and females when washed by the same gender.

 - Replace the cloth if it slips, tears, or becomes too wet to stay in place.